devalexqt/toplive/README.md

 # Description

-This module help to monitoring server loading in real time.
+This node module help You to monitoring server loading utilization in real time with graphs.
+All data based on data from linux top command.
+* CPU Usage
+* RAM Usage
+* Per process CPU usage
+* Per process RAM usage

 # Usage